The Art of Seduction: The Ideal Lover

 The ideal lover, as the name suggests, represents a fantasy lover who makes the beloved feel lofty and great.
 Greene uses the examples of Casanova and Madame de Pompadour to describe an ideal lover.
 According to Greene, Casanova is historically considered the most successful seducer.
 He made himself irresistible to women by giving them what seemed missing in their lives.
 He used careful observation to determine a woman's needs and presented himself as the epitome of what she desired.
 Madame de Pompadour employed the same strategy with King Louis XV who needed a change and adventure in his life.
 Madame de Pompadour became the adventure he so desired.
 Through her costumes, innovative activities and projects she won his heart and gained great power.

-SYMBOL: The Portrait Painter.
+Symbol: The Portrait Painter.
 Under his eye, all of your physical imperfections disappear.
 He brings out noble qualities in you, frames you in a myth, makes you godlike, immortalizes you.
 For his ability to create such fantasies, he is rewarded with great power.

 The Dandy

 A dandy is the kind of seducer who offers the kind of forbidden freedom that most people can only dream of but never hope to achieve.
 A dandy is essentially a radical who doesn't conform to tradition and often rely on insolence to attract the opposite sex.
 Dandies can be both male and female.
 A male dandy is not an aggressive male seducer but rather a sophisticated and graceful one.
 Where a male dandy dresses with an almost feminine appeal and attention to detail, a woman dandy has masculine qualities in her appearance and attire.
 Greene uses examples of Rudolph Valentino, Marlene Dietrich, Prince Rogers Nelson and Lou von Salomé as prototypical examples of male and female dandies.
 Rudolph Valentino was a male dancer and film actor who had graceful body movements, a trim body and beautiful clean cut facial features.
 He had a masculine persona but he wore jewelry and tight fitted clothes to create an aura of sophistication.
 He also played up his physicality in his movies with scenes of stripping and undressing.
 Female dandies Marlene Dietrich and Lou von Salome were both non-conformists in their attire and attitude.
 Marlene dressed up like a man while Salome was domineering and calculating.
 All these historical figures seduced large number of people due to their ability to break conventions and represent an almost forbidden freedom.

-SYMBOL: The Orchid.
-Its shape and color oddly suggest both sexes, its odor is sweet and decadent—it is a tropical flower of evil.
-Delicate and highly cultivated, it is prized for its rarity; it is unlike any other flower.
+Symbol: The Orchid.
+Its shape and color suggest both sexes, its odor is sweet and decadent—it is a tropical flower of evil.